majdalotaibi/InsightAI_LlamaBootCamp/README.md

 5. Context retention across queries using LangChain Memory.

-## 💡**Project Structure**

-- /data: Contains dataset files used in the application.

-- /notebook: Source code for model integration, UI, and processing logic.

-- requirements.txt: Dependencies required to run the project.

 ## 🌐 **Live Demo**

 Check out the live demo on Hugging Face Spaces: